Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_2.md

 I won't bore you with the mathematics behind it, but this essentially means that Edges will vary in thickness between the `Min Rescaled Weight` and `Max Rescaled Weight` based on the `Thickness` value.
 Let me explain:

-For this situation, we have the `Min/Max Rescaled Weight` values set to 0.1 and 1.0 respectively.
-This means Edge Thickness will vary between 10 and 100.
+For this situation, we have the `Min/Max Rescaled Weight` values set to 0.1 and 3.0 respectively.
+This means Edge Thickness will vary between 10 and 300.
 If the `Max Rescaled Weight` was set to 2.5, Thicknesses would now vary between 10 and 250.
 To make this logic easier to understand, you just need to add a 0 to the end of the `Min/Max Rescaled Weight` value decimals, then remove the decimal point.
-If our Thickness was 200, Edge Thicknesses would now vary between 20 and 500.
+If our Thickness was 200, Edge Thicknesses would now vary between 20 and 500 - twice that of before.

 I said I wouldn't bore you with the math.
 I lied, here's the basic formula.